 The Japanese knew that the bombers that hit the Home Islands must have landed in China and exacted a terrible revenge.
 A military campaign was launched to destroy airfields and the Chinese forces that might assist similar raids in the future.
 Any Chinese civilians found in possession of American items (the crews left behind many souvenirs) were killed.
 The operation included germ warfare and resulted in the death of 70,000 Chinese soldiers and 250,000 civilians.

 Though the Doolittle Raid caused little material damage, it was a tremendous morale boost to America and a psychological blow to Japan.
 Having lost all his bombers, Doolittle considered the mission a failure and expected a court martial on his return home.
 Instead, he received a hero’s welcome, the Medal of Honor and a two-rank promotion, going from lieutenant colonel to brigadier general in one step.

 A medal attached to one of the bombs dropped in the raid.
 Several “medals of friendship,” awarded to American military personnel by the Japanese government before the war, were returned in this way during Doolittle’s flight.

-The attack also had far-reaching consequences nobody recognized at the time.
+The Doolittle Raid had far-reaching consequences that went unrecognized at the time.
 Japan expanded the empire’s perimeter in the Pacific after the small fleet, which got so close yet unnoticed, had shattered their feelings of security.
 This expansion included invading the American base at Midway Atoll.
 This attempt, culminated in the Battle of Midway, which was the turning point of the Pacific war.
 The shift of initiative that resulted from the battle led to the eventual Allied victory.